pencil-js/pencil.js/contributing.md

 ### Suggesting features

-We are eager to listen to the users, so if you feel like something misssing or not working as you expect, you can fill a [feature request](https://github.com/GMartigny/pencil.js/issues/new).
+We are eager to listen to the users, so if you feel like something missing or not working as you expect, you can fill a [feature request](https://github.com/GMartigny/pencil.js/issues/new).
 As always, take a look first at the [list of requests](https://github.com/GMartigny/pencil.js/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement+) and upvote what you want most.

 ### Code contribution